Northeastern University station

-Northeastern University station (signed as Northeastern) is a surface-level trolley stop on the MBTA Green Line.
+Northeastern University station (signed as Northeastern) is a surface-level light rail stop on the MBTA Green Line.
 It is located in a dedicated median along Huntington Avenue in Boston, between Opera Place and Forsyth Street, and is adjacent to the Krentzman Quad on the campus of Northeastern University.
 It is the first surface-level stop going outbound along the Green Line E branch; trolleys rise from a portal located between Opera Place and Gainsborough Street and continue along the surface down Huntington Avenue towards Mission Hill.